CFB Calgary: Closure and redevelopment

-It was announced in the 1996 federal budget that CFB Calgary would be closed in 1998 as part of a policy to close various Canadian Forces bases to consolidate units into fewer facilities.
+The 1996 federal budget announced that CFB Calgary would be closed in 1998 as part of a policy to close various Canadian Forces bases to consolidate units into fewer facilities.
 In 1998, CFB Calgary was officially decommissioned, with most of its personnel relocated to CFB Edmonton in Edmonton, Alberta.

 The base closure offered a rare opportunity for Calgary to experience a comprehensive redevelopment and land use planning strategy for a large continuous property.
 Family residential areas within the base, known as the Currie PMQs (or private married quarters) and located east of Crowchild Trail, were redeveloped under the aegis of the Canada Lands Company as the new community of Garrison Woods.

 The redevelopment included the razing of some older or less marketable houses (including semi-detached houses), the upgrading and relocation of other houses, and the construction of single-family houses, townhouses, and condominium complexes.
-Some commercial buildings (including a Canada Safeway) have also been built in the northwest corner of the former PMQ lands.
+Some commercial buildings (including a Canada Safeway) were also built in the northwest corner of the former PMQ lands.
 The redevelopment of Garrison Woods won numerous awards from the residential development community, including the Honour Award for Planning Excellence from the Canadian Institute of Planners and the Grand SAM Award from the Canadian Home Builders' Association.
-An article in Maclean's Magazine reported that a large number of houses were first purchased by single women.
+An article in Maclean's magazine reported that a large number of houses were first purchased by single women.